cuny-libraries/ezproxy-docs/README.md

 ## Build

-After you have edited the files you needed to edit, you must build the pages that you will upload to the `docs` directory on the EZproxy server.
+After editing the files, you must build the pages that you will upload to the `docs` directory on the EZproxy server.

 Run the following command in your terminal: